cawfree/supporting-material/2020-09-15-ReactGlobalSummit_ReactNativeWeb/README.md

       - We're in luck though.
 There's a super-underrated repository called `react-native-use-dimensions`.
 This ensures that any changes to the screen trigger re-renders sensitive components.
     - Secondly, is just to avoid relying upon dimensions altogether.
 Flex box is very powerful...
   - I _should_ emphasize that the hook `useWindowDimensions` has recently been introduced to React Native.

-### Navigation

-  - Next, let's take a look at navigation.
-  - Another great attribute of designing an app using React Native Web, is that it keeps you mindful of the deep linking navigation structure early on, to the point where it's an incredibly powerful attribute you get for free.
-    - I just know we've all worked on those projects where deep linking is kind of an afterthought.
-It's a new feature scheduled for an iteration, and you somehow have to make your existing navigation system fit.
-And it hurts.
-    - With React Native Web, the presence of a URL bar forces you to think in terms of random access to your application _directly_.
-      - In addition, the visibility of navigation parameters also help you determine what the _actual_ data dependencies of your screen are, and what should really reside in global application state.
-        - Not to mention provide a simple interface to prototype with malformed data scenarios.
-      - Anyway, I'm sure we've talked _a lot_ about state management at this conference.
-  - And if your application is already installed on a mobile device, links to your website will naturally open in natively, with the assurance of runtime business logic.
-After all, it's the same codebase.

-### Persistence?

-### Add support for React Native Web?

-### Who is using React Native Web?
-  - Uni
-  - Twitter
-  - Expo
-  - Uber
-  - The Times

-emphasis on the webview

-  - Some packages just won't work for you.
-  - Anything will.

-// how to expose compatibility

-Easy.
-Next, let's try create-react-native-web-app:

-because you're targeting phones, you usually don't have worry about responsive. although you can use a separate project, but consider whether that should be a different application css-in-js aphrodite things to look for when pulling in dependencies filewatcher issues for lots of node_modules (universe picture) how babel can break things - what the bundler is doing - how to override how animated works look at the graph style of index.web.js favour the web component, always test in web first, it's easier (no device shaking etc) awareness of network specifics i'm going to take you through it all
-You can write react directly.
-But don't.
-It turts portability.
-You can find this presentation, twitter, uni, gitcoin etc.

-gitcoin, getuni.app, twitter